 Presentations from PMLG Events

-Below are copies of the presentations delivered by speakers at our different PMLG events.
+The links below are to a selection of the presentations delivered by speakers at previous PMLG events and other documents produced by PMLG Members.
 If you have delivered a presentation or workshop that you feel would be relevant to share with other public library professionals, please email us at firstname.lastname@example.org

 Advocacy For UK Public Libraries 2007-2017